Cell Therapy (Ex-vivo Gene Therapy)

 Developing modern cell therapies necessitates exact control of gene expression.

 The SIRION technology platform offers versatile options to identify and optimize the best possible approach for your preclinical and therapeutic R&D.

 LentiBOOST™ is a highly effective, non-cytotoxic transduction enhancer for preclinical and clinical application of lentiviral vectors.
 As universally acting (receptor independent) adjuvant it can be applied to a wide range of clinically relevant cell types including CD34+ hematopoietic stem cells (HSCs), primary T cells and NK cells.
 These unique features make it a promising candidate to improve clinical transduction protocols for ex vivo gene therapies and CAR-T cell therapies.

 Available in two grades;

-available as GMP material for use in clinical stage protocols.
-Licensing options for Commercial Use and Development are available.
+For use in clinical stage protocols.
+Currently included in multiple Phase III and I/II clinical trials in the US and in Europe.
+Licensing options for Clinical/Commercial Use and Development are available.